cyang-kth/csv2shp/README.md

-### csv2shp
+## csv2shp

-This is a utility tool for converting a CSV file into ESRI shapefile.
+This is a utility tool for converting a CSV file into an ESRI shapefile.

 The CSV file should contain a **header** with geometry stored in format of XY coordinates or WKT text.